Meetings

 Members

-ITS A KNOCK OUT.
-Knock Out is one of the clubs annual events.
-Held in early November it involves around 200 adults with learning or physical disabilities from Special Education Day Centres in Droitwich, Evesham, Malvern, Tewkesbury and two from Worcester taking part in a friendly competition.
-Around 100 of their carers also attend.
+"IT'S A KNOCK OUT" is one of the clubs annual events.
+Held in early November it involves around 200 adults with learning or physical disabilities from Special Education Day Centres in Droitwich, Evesham, Malvern, Cheltenham and two from Worcester taking part in a friendly competition.
+Their carers also attend.

-Each year the event is given a theme, in 2011 it was "Kings and Queens".
+Each year the event is given a theme, in 2015 it was "Musicals".
 The centres are tasked with designing and producing an appropriate game for the other centres to play and the rules to play it.
 They also each make a "Joker" and entries for the poster competition.
 This gives those attending the centres a project.
 There is a shield for the centre winning the games, a cup for the best "Joker" and a prize for the winner of the poster competition.
 Everyone attending from the centres gets a certificate.

-Club members spend a lot of time prior to the event over painting the scenery and repainting it to the year's theme.
+Club members spend a lot of time prior to the event painting the scenery to that year's theme.
 The day before the event the scenery and all of the of the equipment needed is taken to the hall and assembled by club members and helpers, including volunteers from a local housing association and members of other local Lions Clubs.
 The hall is set out with lanes for the games and individual area for each of the centres.
-A theatre back cloth and PA system are also hired.
+A theatre back cloth is also hired.

 On the day the participants start arriving around 10-30.
 They are welcomed by the master of ceremonies in appropriate costume along with club members also in costume.
 During the lunch time break dance music is played so that those attending can have a dance.